The past month should have been one of global celebrations to mark the 75th anniversary of the founding of the United Nations.

 We have also consulted closely with Palestinian and Israeli human rights defenders on the ground, together with our friends and partners at The Carter Center.
 These voices need to be protected and amplified more than ever in these challenging times.

 Finally, this month marked the culmination of our “Finding Humanity” podcast collaboration.
 I am delighted that three of my fellow Elders have joined me in embracing this new platform when we sadly cannot meet in person.
 We have all been enriched and invigorated by our conversations with dynamic young activists, and look forward to continuing this dialogue in a special webinar that will take place on 17 July, Mandela Day.
-You can register to participate in this event here.

 With best wishes and gratitude for your support,